Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Non-Monetary Mechanisms without Distributional Priors

+While the baseline mechanism $\bm M^0(p)$ well incentivizes those agents with expected future utilities exceeding $p^{-1}$ (from now on, \emph{high-future-utility} agents), the remaining \emph{low-future-utility} agents---whose expected future utilities are bounded by $p^{-1}$---may still misreport, resulting in the $\O(p^{-1})$ regret.
+A natural idea is making the audit probability \emph{adaptive}, such that in every round almost all agents are high-future-utility and thus hesitate to misreport.
+However, this idea faces significant challenge in our prior-free setting: to make this adaptive audit scheme effective, we need to estimate agents' expected future utility online.
+Each agent, on the other hand, may strategize to distort this process if an accurate estimation harms their utility.

+Therefore, in addition to designing an adaptive audit scheme, we also need to \emph{align} agents' individual incentives with the planner's objective of estimating future utilities.
+This results in our main mechanism \mechname (\textbf{Ada}ptive \textbf{Audit}ing; \Cref{alg:mechanism}).
+As we will introduce in \Cref{sec:description of check prob,sec:description of est and flag}, it incorporates two algorithmic ideas: adaptive audits leveraging expected future utilities, and incentive-aligned flagging for online estimation. \mechname requires the following regularity assumption on agents' utility distributions.

-\begin{assumption}[An Agent's Utility is Away from Zero] There is an agent $i_0\in[K]$ whose utility is at least $c$ almost surely, \textit{i.e.}, $\mV_{i_0}$ is supported on $[c,1]$, where $c>0$ is a publicly known constant. \end{assumption}
+\begin{assumption}[One Agent's Utility Away from Zero] There is an agent $i_0\in[K]$ with utility at least $c>0$ almost surely, i.e., $\mV_{i_0}$ is supported on $[c,1]$, where $c>0$ is a public constant. \end{assumption}

-Note that we only require \textit{one} of the agents $i_0$ to have their utility distribution bounded away from $0$, and their identity is unrevealed. \Cref{assumption:min report} is weak in the sense that it is automatically satisfied, for example, if the central planner has a fixed cost $c>0$ for allocating the resource.
+We remark that the identity of such $i_0$ needs not be known to the planner, and that we only require \emph{one} agent to have their utilities bounded away from $0$. \Cref{assumption:min report} is a mild regularity assumption in the sense that it is automatically satisfied if, for example, the central planner has a reserve price of $c>0$ for the resource or has a fixed cost $c>0$ for each round of allocation and audit, which is equivalent to an additional agent whose utility is deterministically $c$ \citep[see, e.g.,][]{myerson1981optimal,riley1981optimal}.